 - Want lower cholesterol?
 Omit the cheese and use only egg whites.

 - Want lower sodium?
 Omit the ham and increase the vegetables in the egg mixture.

 - Want higher vitamin C?
 Add a tomato slice after the freezer sandwich is reheated.

 - Want a different spread?
 Try garlic butter, maple butter, or cream cheese mixed with spices.

 - Want to change up the egg mixture?
 Try adding capers for a salty taste.

-- Want other toppings?
-Add avocado, pickle slices, red onion, or lettuce after the sandwich is reheated.
+- Want other toppings on your freezer breakfast sandwich?
+Add a tomato slice, avocado, pickle slices, red onion, or lettuce after the sandwich is reheated.

 - 4 teaspoons minced garlic